oracoraque/slop_fork/README.md

 + `ban`
 + `unban`

-Also support for arbitrary modes, defined +mode -mode e.g. `+v`

 ## Modules

+pr0kbot automatically loads modules from the `/modules` directory.
 There are two very simple module formats.
+For an example, see the default `ping` module.

 ```js
 module.exports = {